 - Communication-Interpersonal

-- Anatomy or Anatomy and Physiology
+- Anatomy and Physiology

 - Introduction to Statistics

-- English 1A – Principles of Composition
+- English C1000 or C1000H – Principles of Composition

 2. Work Experience (within the past 5 years)

-Not required but eligible for 5 points towards admissions.
+NOTE: Not required but eligible for 5 points towards admissions.

 Submit proof of 1 year of work experience in the medical field.
 No other work experience will be accepted.

-No minimum hours required.
+300 hours minimum required.

 What to Include in Submittable: